DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 Customers.purchases := JOIN Orders ON Orders.customerid = _.id ORDER BY Orders.time DESC
 ```

+A relationship is a connection between two things.
+In this case, it is a connection between two
+tables in a database.
 A relationship is declared as a field on a table which references the related records as
 defined by the `JOIN` statement on the right.
 A JOIN relates records from two
 tables based on a JOIN predicate - in our case matching customer ids.
 The underscore is syntactic sugar that SQRL adds to SQL for referring to the table on the